mcogswell/mcogswell.github.com/why_cat/index.md

    the gabor filters (oriented edge detectors) or the high level object parts, but we can't intuit those ways.

-3. Even though we can relate some things in specific ways (e.g., a head should have an ear) we don't know for sure that the CNN is doing that (though it's a pretty reasonable guess :).
+3. Even though we can relate some things in specific ways (e.g., a head should have an ear), we don't know for sure that the ConvNet is doing that (though it's a pretty reasonable guess :).
    However, it could also be relating unknown parts in strange or (if you want to go that far) unwanted ways.
    These visualizations don't say that the head is made up of pointy ears, a pink nose, whiskers, etc.
    We might know what things make up a head, but what is `conv2_174` a part of?